os11k/os11k.github.io/_posts/2016-02-23-freeswitch-1.6-install-on-debian-8-from-git.markdown

 update-rc.d freeswitch defaults
 {% endhighlight %}

+11) You can start freeswitch:
+{% highlight bash %}
+service freeswitch start
+{% endhighlight %}

-11) Please do not forget to change default password for default extensions in /usr/local/freeswitch/conf/vars.xml
+12) On this point you have up and running freeswitch, please do not forget to change default password for default extensions in /usr/local/freeswitch/conf/vars.xml